February 28, 2023

 McCarter's Road, Ardaravan, BuncranaCo.
 Donegal, F93 CH79

-You get 26 weeks off from the day your baby is born, plus extra leaves equivalent to the number of weeks between the baby’s date of birth and the date you planned the leave for.
-For example, if your baby is born seven weeks pre-mature, you get 26 weeks plus an extra seven weeks.
+Your employees get 26 weeks off from the day their baby is born, plus extra leaves equivalent to the number of weeks between the baby’s date of birth and the date they planned the leave for.

 Article written by